Online Dominating Set: The Cost of Being Online

 To see that the bound is tight, consider a path $P_n$ in the standard order, where $n\equiv 0 \pmod 3$.
 Clearly, the size of a minimum dominating set $S$ of $P_n$ is $n/3$ and $\cc(S) = n/3$.
 On the other hand, the size of any minimum connected dominating set of $P_n$ is $n-2$ and $n-2 = |S| + 2(\cc(S) - 1)$.

-To prove 2., we label the components of~$R$ in the order in which their first vertices arrive.
+To prove~(\ref{thm:cds:ic}), we label the components of~$R$ in the order in which their first vertices arrive.
 Thus, let $C_1, \ldots, C_k$ be the components of~$R$, and, for $1 \leq i \leq k$, let $v_{j_i}$ be the first vertex of~$C_i$ that arrives.
-Assume that $v_{j_i}$ arrives before $v_{j_{i+1}}$ for each $i = 1,\ldots, k-1$.
+Note that we assume that $v_{j_i}$ arrives before $v_{j_{i+1}}$ for each $i = 1,\ldots, k-1$.
 We prove that for each component~$C_i$ of~$R$, there is a path of length~$2$ joining $v_{j_i}$ with $C_h$~in $G_{j_i}$ for some $h < i$, i.e., a path with only one vertex not belonging to either component.
 Let $P = v_{l_1}, \ldots, v_{l_m}, v_{j_i}$ be a shortest path in~$G_{j_i}$ connecting $v_{j_i}$ and some component $C_h$, $h < i$, and assume for the sake of contradiction that $m \geq 3$.
 In $G_{j_i}$, the vertex~$v_{l_3}$ is not adjacent to a vertex in any component~$C_{h'}$, where $h' < i$, since in that case a shorter path would exist.
 However, since vertices cannot be unselected as the online algorithm proceeds, it follows that in~$G_{l_3}$, $v_{l_3}$ is not dominated by any vertex, which is a contradiction.
-Thus, selecting just one additional vertex at the arrival of $v_{i_j}$ connects $C_i$ to an earlier component, and the result follows inductively.
+Thus, $m\le 2$ and selecting just one additional vertex at the arrival of $v_{i_j}$ connects $C_i$ to an earlier component, and the result follows inductively.

 To see that the bound is tight, observe that the optimal incremental connected dominating set of $P_n$ has $n-1$ vertices, while for even $n$, there is an incremental dominating set of size $n/2$ with $n/2$ components.

-To obtain~3., consider an algorithm $\ALG$ processing vertices greedily, while always selecting all vertices from $S$.
-That is, $v_1$ and all vertices of $S$ are always selected, and when a vertex $v$ not in $S$ arrives, it is selected if and only if it is not dominated by already selected vertices, in which case it is called a \emph{bad} vertex.
+To obtain~(\ref{thm:cds:i}), consider an algorithm $\ALG$ processing vertices greedily, while always selecting all vertices from $S$.
+That is, $v_1$ and all vertices of $S$ are always selected, and when a vertex $v \not\in S$ arrives, it is selected if and only if it is not dominated by already selected vertices, in which case it is called a \emph{bad} vertex.
 Clearly, \ALG produces an \incr dominating set, $R''$, of $G$.

 To prove the upper bound on $|R''|$, we gradually mark components of $S$.
 For a bad vertex $v_i$, let $v$ be a vertex from $S$ dominating $v_i$, and let $C$ be the component of $S$ containing $v$.
 Mark $C$.
 To prove the claim it suffices to show that each component of $S$ can be marked at most once, since each bad vertex leads to some component of $S$ being marked.